Sports Premium 2022-23

 - make improved links to community clubs to increase the number of pupils, and their families, remaining active outside of the school day and increase pupils’ opportunity to develop their talents and interests.
 We endeavour to offer a wide-range of opportunities beyond the expected that use sport and physical activity to develop our pupils’ exemplary character

-- encourage family engagement and understanding; and community and social bonding between participating families through innovative programmes – Chance2Shine Cricket and the FAST initiative.
-Develop community links and signpost children to community clubs through After School opportunities and Level 2 competition
+- encourage family engagement and understanding; and community and social bonding between participating families through innovative programmes – Chance2Shine Cricket and the You Move initiative.
+Develop community links and signpost children to community clubs through after school opportunities and Level 2 competition

-- extend the offer of physical activity at our Dashwood Banbury Academy Youth Club attended by pupils in years 5 – 8; welcoming children from our local community
+- extend the offer of physical activity at our Dashwood Banbury Academy through Opening School Facilities; welcoming children from our local community

 - support and involve disadvantaged pupils in at least one extra-curricular sporting club in the academic year